 (For middle and high school teachers who are new to teaching geography or have limited experience with geospatial technologies and/or who have not attended one of our previous institutes)

-GEOGRAPHY & GEOTECHNOLOGY IN THE SOCIAL STUDIES CLASSROOM* (Advanced)
+GEOGRAPHY, READING & GEOTECHNOLOGY IN THE SOCIAL STUDIES CLASSROOM: an advanced inquiry based pedagogy using ArcGIS technology* (Advanced)

 July 6 – 10, 2015 at Macalester College and the LT Media Lab, U of M (St. Paul Campus)

 The two week-long institutes will focus on implementing the Common Core English Language Arts Standards in the Social Sciences with the new Minnesota State Geography requirements.
 MAGE will also provide extensive training of geospatial technologies in the classroom.
 The first week, June 15-20, will host both middle and high school teachers who are new to teaching geography or have limited experience with geospatial technologies and/or who have not attended one of our previous institutes.
 The second week, July 6-10, will be an intensive workshop for experienced middle and high school teachers and will include training in advance geospatial technologies, as well as the WeExplore 2.0 learning environment.
 Teachers may enroll in either one or both week-long institutes.
 Over the course of the institutes, participants will learn how best to implement geographic inquiry in their classes and add activities that will support their students’ mastery of the reading and writing skills that are tested on Minnesota’s mandated exams.

 - Participants will receive a daily stipend of $30 to cover incidental costs (travel, parking, etc.).

 - There are a limited number of room and board scholarships for teachers living beyond 50 miles from Macalester College, so apply early.